Sheikh-Sifat-Rahman/Campus-Connect/README.md

-# Campus-Cpnnect
+# Campus-Connect
-Campus connect is a student management system project using C programming language.
+Campus Connect is a student management system project using the C programming language.
+This project holds
+-Student information
+-Searching student by their information
+-Announcements